tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/运维指南/如何降低延迟_intl_en.md

 ### Step 1.
 Check the playback protocol
 It is quite normal that many customers using HLS (m3u8) as the playback protocol experience a longer delay.
 Apple's HLS is a streaming protocol based on a total of 3-4 large-granular TS fragments, with each fragment featuring a time period of more than 5 seconds.
 Therefore, it is not unusual that the total delay may reach about 20-30 seconds.
 To solve the problem, use the FLV protocol instead.
-Please note that only HLS (m3u8) playback protocol can be selected if you want to watch CSS on mobile browsers.
-Other CSS protocols are not supported on Apple's Safari browser.
+Please note that only HLS (m3u8) playback protocol can be selected if you want to watch live streaming on mobile browsers.
+Other live streaming protocols are not supported on Apple's Safari browser.

 ### Step 2.
 Check the player settings
 Tencent Cloud RTMP SDK's player supports Speedy, Smooth and Auto modes.
 For more information about the settings, please see [adjusting delay].
-- **Speedy**: With a delay within 2-3 seconds in most scenarios, this mode is suitable for Beauty Show CSS.
+- **Speedy**: With a delay within 2-3 seconds in most scenarios, this mode is suitable for live shows.
-- **Smooth**: With a delay within 5 seconds in most scenarios, this mode is suitable for scenarios that are insensitive to delay but have a high requirement for smoothness (such as Game CSS).
+- **Smooth**: With a delay within 5 seconds in most scenarios, this mode is suitable for scenarios that are insensitive to delay but have a high requirement for smoothness (such as live game streaming).

 ### Step 3.
 Disable watermarking in background